digibio/JavaBPU/readme.md

 # JavaBPU

+class:
+`src/BPUControl/BPUSerial.java`

-serial interface to control the BPU
+library to control the BPU through serial channel

 ## TODO / in progress:

 * create methods to store and return device status; right now everything is stored in a single output string
 * implement an interface to use data listener callback
 * add API description and BPU firmware version
+* add unit tests to test class

 ## operation: